dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

 ms.assetid:
 author: NathBarn
 ---
-# Install the Intune connector for on-premises Exchange
+# Install the Intune on-premises Exchange Connector

 To set up a connection that enables Microsoft Intune to communicate with the Exchange Server that hosts the mobile devices’ mailboxes, you must download and configure the On-Premises Connector tool from the Intune administrator console.